 Dr. Sujatha Chandrasekaran will speak on:

-Merle de Massoneau and the formation of his collection of antiquities
+The Merle de Massoneau collection of antiquities from Southern Russia

 Who was this Frenchman who began his career as an employee of the Czar to later found the Banque d’Orient in Paris?
 How did he manage to amass such an abundant collection and remove it from imperial Russia, making it the largest collection of Southern Russian antiquities outside that country?